Table tennis CEO Virginia Sung gets board seat at USOPC - ExBulletin

 DENVER (AP) USA Table Tennis CEO Virginia Sung won an election to the board of the US Olympic and Paralympic Committee and will take over from the spot occupied by former Duke athletic director Kevin White.
 Sung won in a race that fell to her and Max Siegel, the CEO of USA Track and Field, in a match between the leader of one of the nation’s smaller national governing bodies and one of its largest.
 The US table tennis budget of about $2.5 million in 2020 is equivalent to that of about half of the 51 NGBs who had votes to determine who would take the whites from next year.
 USA Wrestling chief Rich Bender was previously elected to another term as NGB director on the 16-member board.

-KTVZ NewsChannel 21 is committed to providing a forum for civilized and constructive conversation.
+KRDO NewsChannel 13 is committed to providing a forum for civilized and constructive conversation.

 Keep your comments respectful and relevant.
 You can view our Community Guidelines by clicking here